zl95826/notes/Note2.md

 arr.reduce(callback[, initialValue]): the callback should have a return value  \
 <b>Destructuring</b> assignment allows you to assign the values of an array or properties of an object to variables using syntax that looks similar to array or object literals. \
 The <b>rest</b> operator lets you collect the remaining elements of an iterable into an Array.
 It must come last and it is used for rest parameters and destructuring. \
+When ... is at the end of function parameters, it’s “rest parameters” and gathers the rest of the list of arguments into an array.
 The <b>spread</b> operator (...) looks exactly like the rest operator, but is used inside function calls and array/object literals (not inside destructuring patterns).
 The spread operator allows you to pull elements out of an array or pull the properties out of an object.\
+When ... occurs in a function call or alike, it’s called a “spread operator”. \
  syntax: myFunction(...iterableObj); |||| [...iterableObj, '4', 'five', 6]; |||| let objClone = { ...obj }; \
 cheat sheet/trick:<b> In general, ... used in the left of assignment operator is rest, used in the right is spread operator.</b> \
 In a way, rest syntax is the opposite of spread syntax: spread 'expands' an array into its elements, while rest collects multiple elements and 'condenses/kənˈdens/' them into a single element. \